 Nestled inside Battle Hall is the Architecture and Planning Library, a nationally recognized architectural research center on campus.
-It is considered one of the University of Texas Libraries’ collections of distinction.
-It contains over 20,000 volumes of rare, unique and contextually significant publications.
-However, besides its contents, the library is noteworthy for its grandiose appearance.
-To access the library, you walk up a spiral staircase before you suddenly appear in an airy reading room with wood rafter beams crisscrossing the ceilings to buttress the walls.
-Lit mostly by natural light, the deep mahogany of the wooden decorative access gleams in a wise way that makes you feel instantly welcome.
-At Christmas, the place is decked out so that you feel like you’ve just walked into Hogwarts.
+Containing more than 20,000 volumes of rare, unique and contextually significant publications, it is considered one of the collections of distinction of the University of Texas Libraries.
+Besides its contents, the library is noteworthy for its grandiose appearance.
+To access the library, visitors walk up a spiral staircase before finding themselves in an airy reading room with wood rafter beams criss-crossing the ceilings to buttress the walls.
+Lit mostly by natural light, the deep mahogany of the wooden decorative access gleams in a way that makes visitors feel instantly welcome.

-The Harry Ransom Center is an archive, library and museum that specializes in literary and cultural artifacts from the United States and Europe.
-Used by students and the public alike, the Ransom Center houses 36 million literary manuscripts, 1 million rare books, 5 million photographs and more than 100,000 works of art, including the very first photograph ever taken and a Gutenberg Bible.
-The exterior of the building is an impressive fortress that hints at a well-kept secret between the walls.
+The Harry Ransom Center is an archive, library and museum that specializes in literary and cultural artefacts from the USA and Europe.
+Used by students and the public, it houses 36 million literary manuscripts, one million rare books, five million photographs and more than 100,000 works of art, including the very first photograph ever taken and a Gutenberg Bible.
+The exterior of the building is an impressive fortress that hints at a well-kept secret within the walls.

-Since it opened in 1924, the University of Texas football stadium has been expanded several times.
-Today it can hold 100,000 people, although in 2016 it set a record by hosting 102,315 spectators for the UT–Notre Dame game.
-Beyond being an impressive stadium, it is worth noting that outside of the playing field, the stadium is known for a state-of-the-art gym for athletes and is continuously filled with students since, when it’s not game day, the facility functions as just another place to hold classes.
+Since opening in 1924, the University of Texas football stadium has been expanded several times.
+Today it can hold 100,000 people, and in 2018 it hosted a school record by hosting 103,507 spectators for a game against the University of Southern California.
+Outside of the playing field, the stadium is known for its state-of-the-art gym and is continuously filled with students, and not just on game day, as the facility functions as another place to hold classes.